poseidon-framework/poseidon-framework.github.io/trident.md

 and the entities you want to download must be listed either in a simple string of comma-separated values, which can be passed via `-f`/`--fetchString`, or in a text file (`--fetchFile`).
 Entities are then combined from these sources.

-Entities are specified using a special syntax (see also the documentation of `forge` below): packages are wrapped in asterisks, with or without version appended after a dash (e.g. `*package_title*` or `*package_title-1.2.3`), group names are spelled as is, and individual names are wrapped in angular brackets (e.g. `<individual1>`).
-Fetch will figure out which packages need to be downloaded to include all specified entities. `--downloadAll`, which can be given instead of `-f` and `--fetchFile`, causes fetch to download all packages from the server.
-The downloaded packages are added in the first (!) `-d` directory (which gets created if it doesn't exist), but downloads are only performed if the respective packages are not already present in the latest version in any of the `-d` dirs.
+Entities are specified using a special syntax (see also the documentation of `forge` below): packages are wrapped in asterisks, with or without a version number appended after a dash (e.g. `*package_title*` or `*package_title-1.2.3`), group names are spelled as is, and individual names are wrapped in angular brackets (e.g. `<individual1>`).
+Fetch will figure out which packages need to be downloaded to include all specified entities.

+`--downloadAll`, which can be given instead of `-f` and `--fetchFile`, causes fetch to download all packages from the server.
+The downloaded packages are added in the first (!) `-d` directory (which gets created if it doesn't exist), but downloads are only performed if the respective packages are not already present in the latest version in any of the `-d` directories.

-Note that `trident fetch` makes most sense in combination with `trident list --remote`: First one can inspect what is available on the server, then one can create a custom fetch command.
+Note that `trident fetch` is usually used in a workflow with `trident list --remote`: First one inspects what is available on the server with `list`, to then compile a custom, targeted `fetch` command.

-`fetch` also has the optional arguments `--remote https:://..."` to name an alternative Poseidon server and `--archive` to select a specific Poseidon public archive on the server.
+`fetch` has the optional arguments `--remote https:://..."` to name an alternative Poseidon server and `--archive` to select a specific Poseidon archive on the server.

 #### Forge command

-`forge` creates new Poseidon packages by extracting and merging packages, populations and individuals/samples from your Poseidon repositories.
+`forge` creates new Poseidon packages by extracting and merging packages, populations and individuals/samples from Poseidon repositories.

 <details>
  <summary><i class="fas fa-search"></i> <i class="fas fa-terminal"></i> <b>Command line details</b></summary>